Instructor contact information

 Course format and organization

-• read assigned sections of the online textbook on that week’s content prior to the first day of class each week.
+• read assigned sections of the online textbook on that topic’s content and complete (optionally) the reading guides in the Stat 216 coursepack.

 Course assessment